 - Router: port forward 10009 to 192.168.1.100 port 9

-- If you prefer not to use a Dynamic DNS service, just have the PC auto-send email when the public IP address changes.
+- To use without Dynamic DNS service, have the PC auto-send email when the public IP address changes.

 and target PC should power on.